ot-adam-moon/GITLatest/README.md

 Common Scenarios for using `GITLatest`

-You just want to pull latest code and make sure latest code is running
+Pull latest code and make sure latest code is running
 ---------------------------------

 | grunt command | what it does  |